daradkeh69/daradkeh69/README.md

 Building different tools and scripts, keeping up with CTFs, and joining competitions whenever I can.
 Experimenting with new techniques, exploring exploits, and staying active in the cybersecurity scene.

 ### Tools & Skills
-Good with Linux, networking, and programming.
-Experienced in different areas of cybersecurity like penetration testing and vulnerability assessment.
+Strong foundation in Linux, networking, finding vulnerabilities.

 I also run a small homelab that I take care of more than I probably should. <br>
 With a SIEM setup.